 A green footprint

-Preserving the environment is one of our guiding principles, as declared in our Code of Conduct.
-This Code applies globally to all Siemens Gamesa employees, who should be familiar with it and adopt it in their functional areas.
+Preserving the environment is one of our guiding principles, as declared in our Business Conduct Guidelines.
+This code applies globally to all Siemens Gamesa employees, who should be familiar with it and adopt it in their functional areas.

 Further, all employees and business partners are expected to act in accordance with the criteria by adopting a pro-environmental mindset, applying environmental best practices and positively contributing to achieving the objectives which have been established and communicated.